Manas-Pratim-Dutta/StickyNotes/README.md

 To delete a note, double-click on it.

 The application automatically saves your notes locally, so you can continue from where you left off next time you open it.
+# Check out a live demo of the Sticky Notes Web App https://beingsticky.netlify.app/